France–Poland relations: Before the 18th century

 Polish–French relations were nascent until the 18th century, due to geographical distance and the Polish–Lithuanian Commonwealth's lack of involvement in the wars of Western Europe.
 French and Polish troops fought together as part of a larger European coalition against the Ottoman invasion of Europe at the Battle of Nicopolis in 1396.
 In 1524, a Franco-Polish alliance was formed, however it fell through after King Francis I of France was defeated and captured by troops of Charles V of Austria and Spain in the Battle of Pavia in 1525.
+The first large wave of migration from France to Poland, consisting of persecuted Huguenots, occurred following the St. Bartholomew's Day massacre of 1572.
 In 1573, Henry III of France was elected king of Poland, but he abdicated the next year to become king of France.
 The French Order of the Holy Spirit was dedicated to the Holy Spirit for commemorating Henry III's succession as king of Poland (1573) and France (1574) on two Pentecosts.

 Two Polish kings, Władysław IV Vasa and John II Casimir, were married to French princess Ludwika Maria Gonzaga.
 After his abdication in 1668, John II Casimir left for France, where he joined the Jesuits and became abbot of Saint-Germain-des-Prés in Paris.
 His heart was buried there.

 In the late 17th century, King John III Sobieski married French princess Marie Casimire Louise de la Grange d'Arquien and tried to forge a Polish–French alliance.
 An alliance treaty was signed in 1675, however, due to external factors it was not implemented.
+When French princesses were Queens consorts of Poland in the 17th century, there was a second significant wave of French migration to Poland.

 Charles-Paris d'Orléans; François Louis, prince of Conti; Henri Jules, prince of Condé; and Louis, prince of Condé were candidates for the Polish throne.